|

 Under my DVD player, the Rollerblocks worked similar wonders.
 This time I could see as well as hear.

 I know, I know- $220 [note: price has increased since review] worth of Rollerblocks under a $399 DVD player?
 But the picture did get sharper.
 Colors looked cleaner, more vivid.
 Even Marina noticed.
+'What did you do to the DVD player?
+The picture improved.'

 Peter Bizlewicz points out that Rollerblocks work most dramatically under digital equipment, but also under amplifiers, preamplifiers, and other equipment.